sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 * **Descriptions** of a photograph's content.
 * **Copyright** information.

-The metadata of an image is not always or always good.
+The metadata of an image is not always bad or always good.
 It really depends on your user needs.
 For example if you are shooting content that might be used to document a protest or even a police brutality incident then metadata could be a very crucial layer of additional information that further be used to establish the historicty of your image and bolster its use as evidence.
 Other times we don't want to share metadata because it can reveal sensitive information or feed corporate tracking of our lives.
 Only you can decide and it is our hope that these two workflows can help restore your consent to the way your photos are used.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0" >